Designing UI for a new feature

 Team

-- UX Researcher
+- UX researcher

-- UX UI Designer (me!)
+- UX UI designer (me)

 Problem

-During our testing of the 404 page, the UX Researcher noticed that users in certain locations were facing difficulty in using the audience selector.
+While testing a different feature, the UX Researcher noticed that users in certain locations were facing difficulty completing our 'audience selector' as part of site entry.
 4 out of 10 users could not complete the task!
-It seemed as though there was an issue with the visibility of the buttons.

 1. Identifying the problem